-Only NEF format RAW images shot with a Nikon digital single-lens reflex camera, advanced camera with interchangeable lens, or COOLPIX A can be used as sample images.
+Only NEF format RAW images shot with a Nikon digital single-lens reflex camera, mirrorless camera, or COOLPIX A can be used as sample images.
 If images in other formats are selected, a default image is displayed.

 • You can also start Picture Control Utility 2 by selecting [Launch Picture Control Utility 2] from the [File] menu.